TomMarianer/gwml/README.md

 # Data
 A description of the data generated/used in this project, and their whereabouts.
 ## On astrophys
-The data on astrophys is sotred on the /arch/ drive - a large (175TB) storage drive.
+The data on the astrophys cluster is sotred on the `/arch/` drive - a large (175TB) storage drive.
-The path to the data folder is: /arch/tommaria/data/, the following is a description this folder's subfolder tree.
+The path to the data folder is: `/arch/tommaria/data/`, the following is a description this folder's subfolder tree.
 <!---
 | Path | Description | Notes |
 | ---- | ----------- | ----- |
 | /arch/tommaria/data/bulk_data/16KHZ/ | Bulk GW strain files downloaded from GWOSC (sampled at 16KHz) | This folder is divided to two subfolders, one for each detector (H1/ and L1/). |
 | /arch/tommaria/data/conditioned_data/16KHZ/
 --->
-- bulk_data/16KHZ/ - bulk GW strain files downloaded from GWOSC (sampled at 16KHz).
+- `bulk_data/16KHZ/` - bulk GW strain files downloaded from GWOSC (sampled at 16KHz).
 This folder is divided to two subfolders, one for each detector (H1/ and L1/).
-- conditioned_data/16KHZ - files containing spectrograms generated from the raw data.
+- `conditioned_data/16KHZ` - files containing spectrograms generated from the raw data.
 This folder is divided to two subfolders, one for each detector (H1/ and L1/), and within each, to additional subfolders:
-  - combined/ - a folder containing the spectrograms generated during the search phase, divided into the following:
+  - `combined/` - a folder containing the spectrograms generated during the search phase, divided into the following:
-    - moved/ - spectrograms that were already processed through the network during this project ('moved' to power cluster).
+    - `moved/` - spectrograms that were already processed through the network during this project ('moved' to power cluster).
-    - pois/ - files containing spectrograms that were flagged as outliers by the different methods.
+    - `pois/` - files containing spectrograms that were flagged as outliers by the different methods.
-    - tomove/ - generated spectrograms that were not processed in this project (they were generated after the spectrograms in 'moved/' were processed, with the purpose of processing them as well, but I never got to it).
+    - `tomove/` - generated spectrograms that were not processed in this project (they were generated after the spectrograms in `moved/` were processed, with the purpose of processing them as well, but I never got to it).
-  - injected/ - a folder containing the spectrograms of the injected waveforms, generated during the evaluation phase of the project.
+  - `injected/` - a folder containing the spectrograms of the injected waveforms, generated during the evaluation phase of the project.